Top 7 Best Solar Companies in Maryland (2023 Reviews)

 We wouldn’t want anyone to second-guess improving their home because they’re worried about their property taxes increasing.
 Not every state exempts solar users from a property tax increase, so we applaud Maryland for implementing this incentive.

-Net metering is an incentive that credits solar customers for the excess electricity generated by their panels during the day.
+Net metering is a solar incentive that credits solar customers for the excess electricity generated by their panels during the day.
 Most solar arrays produce more energy than one home can consume at any given time when the sun is up.

 Think of net metering like a backup battery — it’s a way to store the excess energy your system produces so none goes to waste.